 The company runs about 20 ferry crossings a day from 6am- 7pm.
 It’ll take less than 20 minutes for you to make it to the northern part of the island.

 Make sure you get there at least 20 minutes before your departure time.
-If you are travelling during peak season, such as school holidays or summer months, expect some delays as it get can busy.
+If you are travelling during peak season, such as school holidays or summer months, expect some delays as it can get busy.

-The ferry timetable is available here.
+The Bruny Island Ferry timetable is available here.

 Day Tour to Bruny Island from Hobart